What is the RHS?

 Noel Kingsbury - Writer, designer and horticultural consultant, Noel lives and breathes gardening.
 A true expert in his field, Noel has worked closely with world famous designer Piet Oudolf (among others), and here brings his knowledge and passion directly to you.

 Hilary Thomas - A fantastic teacher and writer for many years, Hilary Thomas inspires with her expertise in the world of gardening.
-Hilary has worked as an RHS examiner in the past, and this coupled with her enthusiasm for and knowledge of horticulture makes the perfect tutor for this course.

 How is the course structured?